-With the saved remote control capabilities struct you can build a UI to display modules to the user by getting the location of the module and the area that it services.
-This will map to the grid you receive in Setting the User's Seat below.
+With the saved remote control capabilities struct you can get the location of the each module and the area that it services.
+This will map to the grid graphic below.
+This information is useful for creating a custom UI.

 This data is only available when connected to SDL RPC v6.0+ systems.
 On previous systems, only one module per module type was available, so the module's location didn't matter.
 You will not be able to build a custom UI for those cases and should use a generic UI instead.